1934 24 Hours of Le Mans: Over 2-litre entries

 There were five big Bugattis entered this year.
-Racing journalist Roger Labric got a degree of works support, with two mechanics from Molsheim and driver Pierre Veyron.
+Racing journalist Roger Labric got a degree of works support, with two mechanics from Molsheim and test-driver Pierre Veyron.
 His was the biggest Bugatti – the supercharged 5-litre Type 50 run by the late Guy Bouriat and Albert Divo in 1931.
 There were three Type 55 cars entered, with their 2.3-litre supercharged engines.
 That of the Équipe Braillard did not arrive, while the others were of privateers Charles Brunet and Victor Bayard.

 There was also a privately entered 3-litre Type 44, a popular touring model but only capable of 80 bhp.
 It was not expected to be among the front-runners, even among the smaller British sports cars, but it would be reliable with an engine not over-stressed.